zacherytcox/stelligent-u/06-auto-scaling/README.md

 ##### Question: Desired Count

 _Did it work?
 If it didn't, what else do you have to increase?_
+>Initially I changed the `desired` field, but not the limit.
+That caused an error within the CloudFormation stack.
+I then changed the `maxsize` to 3.
+Afterwards, it worked.

 ##### Question: Update Delay

 _How quickly after your stack update did you see the ASG change?_
+> Within 1min.

 #### Lab 6.2.3: Manual Interference